iExecBlockchainComputing/katacoda-scenario/ffmpeg/step2.md

 The uncompress version is on the ffmpeg branch of iexec-dapp-samples.

-We will download it on the apps directory of our new iexec-ffmpeg project :
+We will download it on the apps directory :

 `cd apps`{{execute}}